 The psoas is a large, powerful muscle that runs from the lower back to the femur (thigh bone).
-Having tight psoas muscles is common, but people can use simple stretches to relieve tension.
+Lunges and other psoas stretches can help relieve tension in the psoas muscle.

 The psoas muscle supports the spine and helps pull a person’s leg toward their body as they walk or run.
 If a person sits for long periods or does not stretch properly, the muscle can become tight and cause pain in the lower back, hips, and legs.

 Yoga poses, kneeling stretches, and standing stretches are all effective ways to stretch the psoas muscle and relieve tension.

 Read on to learn more about psoas stretches, yoga poses, preventing psoas pain, and more.

 The following stretches can help release the psoas muscle: